Complexity Beyond Incentives: The Critical Role of Reporting Language: Results

-Aggregating across domains, SD-CHOICE attains the lowest efficiency loss (1.85\% overall; 4.14\% in COMP) and the lowest justified envy (15.64\% overall), while SD-LEX perform worst on both metrics (overall justified envy above 50\%).
-Mixed-effects regressions in Table~\ref{efficiencyreg} confirm these patterns: relative to ACCURACY, SD-DIRECT, SD-LEX, and SD-WEIGHT significantly increase efficiency loss and justified envy (all $p<0.01$), whereas SD-CHOICE significantly reduces both (efficiency loss coefficient $-0.038$, $p<0.01$; justified envy coefficient $-0.076$, $p<0.01$).
+Aggregating across domains, SD-CHOICE attains the lowest efficiency loss (1.75\% overall; 3.89\% in COMP) and the lowest justified envy (15.64\% overall), while SD-LEX performs worst on both metrics (overall justified envy above 50\%).
+The regressions in Table~\ref{efficiencyreg} confirm these patterns: relative to ACCURACY, SD-DIRECT, SD-LEX, and SD-WEIGHT significantly increase efficiency loss and justified envy (all $p<0.01$), whereas SD-CHOICE significantly reduces both (efficiency loss coefficient $-0.016$, $p<0.01$; justified envy coefficient $-0.076$, $p<0.01$).
+Exact randomization inference (Appendix Table~\ref{tab:ri}) supports the ACCURACY and SD-CHOICE comparisons at the smallest attainable $p$-value ($0.002$); efficiency-loss differences between SD-DIRECT and the two attribute-based interfaces are not statistically distinguishable.
 Preference complexity independently worsens outcomes: SEP and COMP enter positively and significantly in both specifications.
-Taken together, these results show that reporting errors occur in consequential parts of the preference lists and map directly into lower realized welfare and more violations of priority fairness; sequential choice mitigates both by improving reporting.
+Taken together, these results show that reporting errors occur in consequential parts of the preference lists and translate into lower realized welfare relative to truthful play and into more violations of priority fairness; sequential choice mitigates both by improving reporting.

-\begin{result}[Efficiency and envy] Treatment differences in reporting accuracy translate into meaningful welfare losses and priority violations.
-SD-CHOICE achieves significantly lower efficiency loss and justified envy than the other mechanisms, consistent with its accuracy advantage. \end{result}
+\begin{result}[Efficiency and envy] Treatment differences in reporting accuracy translate into meaningful priority violations and, across mechanism classes, into welfare losses.
+SD-CHOICE achieves significantly lower efficiency loss and justified envy than all other treatments, consistent with its accuracy advantage; efficiency losses among the three direct interfaces are similar. \end{result}